CLICK TO BUY BRIOTECH SKIN SPRAY (and other products) 15% OFF

 This is not a new product, but rather a different application for one that has been widely used for pathogen control in food service, hospitality, janitorial, agricultural, and medical settings.
 Hypochlorous acid is common for disinfection and sanitation of water, surfaces, tools, and equipment.
 Copious quantities of scientific studies document its safety and effectiveness for these purposes.

 A number of my respected colleagues, have been using it with great results.
 Fellow APP member, Bink Williams[ix], is a Registered Nurse and has been a professional piercer for over twenty years.
 He also participated in the development of body art legislation for his home state of Florida.
-He has been advocating Briotech for aftercare over the past year and is beyond impressed with its effectiveness.
+He has been advocating Briotech for aftercare for a number of years.
+Like me, he is beyond impressed with its effectiveness.
 He’s convinced that this product is nothing short of miraculous at minimizing inflammation, accelerating healing, and increasing comfort[x].
 He also notes that clients who’ve had multiple failed attempts with certain piercings have finally been able to heal successfully with Briotech as the only altered factor.

 Williams notes that piercees find Briotech simple to use: shake the bottle gently and spray on the light mist.
 It requires no rinsing and leaves no residue.
 The manufacturer’s pamphlet explains the science in layman’s terms, and states that the spray is safe to use "repeatedly throughout the day.”
 The brochure details Briotech’s versatility and testimonials tout excellent results with “sun care, acne treatment, a wrinkle remedy, and scar reduction.”